 |Hyperbola||Lecture 1 to Lecture 3|

 |Relations and Functions (Class 12)||Lecture 1 to Lecture 12|

 |Progressions||Lecture 1 to Lecture 6, Lecture 9|

 There are a total of 150 video lectures in this series.
 These lectures are of 1 hour each but the content is of 40-45 mins and rest is advertisement.
 Since the time to prepare is limited, it is advised to increase the play speed to 1.5 times than the normal to complete the entire syllabus.
 4-5 videos a day and you can easily complete the syllabus in about 30 days and rest of the days can be used to revise the concepts.
 The videos have very good examples and are completely enough to understand the topics.

 For topic wise practice, our Quiz Master Course can be referred.
 It has more than 100 topic wise quizzes.
 Here is the Link to the course

 The 40 days plan - Holy Grail

 Let me now introduce the 40 days plan for those who want to prepare from the scratch and haven't prepared anything much.
 If you have prepared some of the topics then you can tweak the schedule accordingly.
 In this plan, weekdays would demand 4-5 hours of Studies + Practice and weekends would demand 8-9 hours.
-The topics are scheduled in a way where one has to watch roughly 5 videos a day.
+The topics should be scheduled in a way where one has to watch roughly 5 videos a day.

 All the topics doesn't contain equal weightage.
 So here is the historical weightage of questions from individual topics.
 These weights are subjected to discretion because of mixed nature of few questions, but the percentage remains more or less similar.